Burkina Faso: Economic overview

 Burkina Faso's economy showed signs of recovery in recent years.
 According to the World Bank, the economy grew by 4.9% in 2024 compared to 3.0% in 2023.
 Real per capita GDP growth also increased from 0.7% to 2.5% over the same period.
 This acceleration was attributed mainly to the performance of services and agriculture, supported by an improved security situation, favorable weather conditions, and increased government support to the agriculture sector.

-However, inflation increased in 2024 to 4.2% from 0.7% in 2023, driven by spikes in food prices caused by market speculation linked to a late start to the rainy season.
+Inflation increased in 2024 to 4.2% from 0.7% in 2023, driven by spikes in food prices caused by market speculation linked to a late start to the rainy season.
 Despite this, the strong growth in the agriculture and services sectors in 2024 reduced the extreme poverty rate by 3 points to 23.2%, with a sharper decline in rural areas.
 Nevertheless, the absolute number of people living in poverty remains high, exceeding 5.5 million.

 The country faces significant economic challenges, including highly variable rainfall patterns, poor soils, lack of adequate communications and other infrastructure, low literacy rate, high population density with few natural resources, and fragile soil conditions.